 Wage Rates

 The rates of pay are contained in Appendix B.

-Allowances will be increased in line with the percentage increases
+Allowances will be increased in line with the percentage increases.

-(a) 3 % from the first pay period on or after the date of a positive vote;

-3% to be paid in the first pay period on or after 12 months thereafter;

-2.75% to be paid in the first pay on or after period 24 months thereafter.
+The rates of pay and employment conditions for employees who were transferred from the public sector are contained in Appendix C and D.

-Where an employee is receiving wages in excess of those in this Agreement, there shall be no further increase received until the rates in this Agreement exceed their current rates.
+Where an employee is receiving wages in excess of those in this Agreement, they will receive an equivalent percentage of the wage increase as a one-off payment each year of the agreement until the wage rates in the Agreement catch up..

+The wage increases agreed will be backdated to the nominal expiry date of the preceding agreement.

 Classifications